anshra1/portfolio/docs/app_features/project_feature.md

 ### Method: getProjects

 **Purpose (Detailed)**
 Provide a discoverable list of projects that communicates the breadth and nature of the work.
-This method serves as the single entry point for all project list contexts, including featured projects and the full archive.
+This method serves as the single entry point for all project list contexts.

-It ensures that the UI receives a fully-prepared list suitable for direct rendering without additional business logic.
+It guarantees a **Ranked List** where the most important work (Hero Tier) is always presented first, regardless of search queries or date, unless specifically sorted otherwise.

 ---